 Nusa Penida is an island located just off the southeastern coast of Bali.
-It takes just 30 minutes by fast ferry to get there.
-If you are tired of lounging on the beaches of Bali and are craving some adventure, this is the place to do it!
+It takes just 30 minutes by fast ferry to get there, but it feels completely different than the crowded beaches and Instagram cafes of Bali.
+If you are tired of fighting traffic in Bali and are craving some real adventure, Nusa Penida is the place to do it!

 Pack a small backpack, catch the ferry, and once you arrive you can cruise around the island on a motorbike.
-It’s full of beautiful beaches and waterfalls, plenty of hiking opportunities, gorgeous views, and so much more.
-Many people just visit for the day but we would recommend spending at least 3 days on this spectacular island paradise!
+It’s full of beautiful beaches, hidden waterfalls, rugged hikes, gorgeous views, underground temples and so much more.

 Angel’s Billabong and Broken Beach are two of the most popular things to do on the island of Nusa Penida and they happen to be right next to each other.
 They are also the most challenging to get to.
 The road is full of rocks and ruts and it will probably take you a full hour to drive just 11 miles from Crystal Bay.
 If you’ve never driven a motorbike before, this is not the road to learn on.